What’s An HDR Television? (Understanding This Visual Tech)

 Another advantage they have is that they also tend to be a lot smaller so you have a lot more options as to where to place them.

-A big disadvantage though, is that sealed subwoofers definitely do not have the same raw output a ported one does.
+A big disadvantage though, is that sealed subwoofers don’t have the same raw output a ported one does.
 For any given volume, the ported sub is going to be louder typically.

 Some may also find the bass to be a lot more muted too.

-However with both of these designs in mind, do note that these are not the sole factors into how they’ll sound for sure when you hook them up yourself.
+However with all of these designs in mind, do note that these are not the sole factors into how they’ll sound for sure when you hook them up yourself.

 While the type can be a good indicator, it depends on infinitely more factors like room acoustics,size, and calibration.
-This is just some of the common characteristics those two tend to have.
+This is just some of the common characteristics these tend to have.

 How To Choose The Right Subwoofer